Gérard Besson: Works

-Besson's works as a historian cover various aspects of Trinidadian and Tobagonian history and culture which can partly be traced back to research assignments from various companies and institutions.
+Besson's work as a historian covers various aspects of Trinidadian and Tobagonian history and culture which can partly be traced back to research assignments from various companies and institutions.
 A core element of his fictional work is the history of the Afro-French-Creole presence in Trinidad and Tobago and the wider Caribbean, the ethnic group from which his family originates.
 This topic is being dealt with in his novels The Voice in the Govi and From the Gates of Aksum.
 The storylines of his novels are fictitious, but the backgrounds are historical, especially in Roume de St. Laurent … A Memoir.
 This novel depicts the life of Philippe Rose Roume de Saint-Laurent, a French adventurer who had a significant influence on the development of Spanish Trinidad in the late 18th century.
-Roume was instrumental in the promulgation of the cedula de populacion of 1783 in the Caribbean, an edict of Spanish minister José de Gálvez y Gallardo that allowed for the settlement of Catholics in Trinidad.
+Roume was instrumental in the promulgation of the Cedula of Population of 1783 in the Caribbean, an edict of Spanish minister José de Gálvez y Gallardo that allowed settlers into Trinidad, provided they followed the Catholic faith and swore fealty to the Spanish crown.
 This edict created a remarkable increase in the population of the island, mostly French-speaking colonists.

-In 2000 and 2001, Besson wrote and produced The Land of Beginnings, a monthly supplement to Trinidadian newspaper Newsday that dealt with historical topics and appeared for 24 months.
-Trinidadian TV channel TTT financed the production of The Land of Beginnings as a threepart documentary.
+In 2000 and 2001, Besson wrote and produced The Land of Beginnings, a monthly supplement to the Trinidadian newspaper Newsday that dealt with historical topics and appeared for 24 months.
+Trinidadian TV channel TTT financed the production of The Land of Beginnings as a three-part documentary.
 His 2010 non-fiction book The Cult of Will was the subject of controversy, as it sought to deconstruct the narrative of former Trinidad and Tobago prime minister Eric Williams with regard to the emancipation of the slaves in the British Empire.

-Besson maintains the Caribbean History Archives, a private weblog where he collects new findings on Trinidadian history.
+Besson maintained the Caribbean History Archives, a private weblog where he collected new findings on Trinidadian history.